dannieRope/CASE1-Excel_Data_Transformation/README.md

 - Previous University

-Please access the Word document shared by Mercy at [this link](https://t.co/OLCiCu42cT) for downloading.
+Please access the Word document via [this link](https://t.co/OLCiCu42cT) for downloading.

 **Preview of the word document**

 ![Screenshot (419)](https://github.com/dannieRope/Data-Cleaning-using-Power-query-excel-functions/assets/132214828/24bcabc9-6e96-4c50-b438-b8e0803bb4ea)

+In response to this challenge, I decided to participate, and it led me to discover new Excel functions.

+I gained valuable knowledge through this exercise, and I'm pleased that I decided to take part.

 ## Solution